SimonBuusJensen/Neural-Networks-Zero-to-Hero-by-Andrej-Karpathy/README.md

 ### 1. The spelled-out intro to neural networks and backpropagation: building micrograd
 In this course we implement micrograd - a framework for Tensor-operations (e.g. addition, multiplication etc.) and backpropagation.

+We build:
+- Neurons
+- Layers (group of Neurons)
+- MLP (group of Layers of Neurons)